Iron

 • 4362 The City of Raza Buraka is built by the escaped Warlord Tel Amarn.
 He escaped the destruction of Pathanamitta 6 years before.

 • 4695 Emperor Kalah bans the use of books.
-During this time many of the ancient texts and tomes are burnt.
+He says the emperors have long filled them with heresy and it is better to start anew.
+During this time, many of the ancient texts and tomes are burnt.
 He also empowers the Desert people of the Jal Dur desert, promising them their own nation if they rid the wildelands of the elves.
 This leads to a genocide of the wild elves and though they finally push back and defeat the desertmen, they are left weakened and forever scarred.

-• 4699 The Mages of the West are formed.
+• 4729 (Westlands) The Mages of the West are formed.
 Ruled by three wizards they congregate in a large keep( Keep of Ismaren in the Misty Moor) along the Western coast ( Above the Vale of current times).
 Distrusted, they spend most of their time in solitude.

-• 4743 Small border skirmishes between the Ishian Empire and the Westlands begin.
+• 4743 Small border skirmishes between the Ishian Empire and the Westlands (Endamas) begin.

 • 4757 The Ishian wizards invade the keep of the Mages of the West.
 Most are killed and many of their books are destroyed.
-The Gatestone is found and used to transport large groups of the Empires armies through out the West and Northlands.
+The Gatestone is found and used to transport large groups of the Empire’s armies throughout the Westlands.

 • 5690 The Ishian Empire opens its borders and allows small bits of traffic.
 Much of the knowledge of the past is lost, the West and Northlands are no longer under the control of a single king, but instead separate entities.
 Bordon is still looked upon as protector of the Westlands and an uneasy peace settles over the land.